cmpnd-ai/dspy-cli/docs/getting-started.md

 - Chaining prompts manually = context loss
 - Parsing structured outputs = fragile regex
 - Managing multi-step workflows = error-prone state
+- Engineering concerns are bundles together into one big string prompt that is hard to reason about and debug.

 **DSPy prevents this:** Modules compose cleanly.
 Signatures enforce types.
 Programs are testable Python.